ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 - **ExcludeOperations** (Optional) : **string[]?**  :
 This feature is for users to store the operations that do not need to be validated.
 At the same time, the `excludeOperations` and  `Operations` can not store and they will generate warning messages.
-Tag feature can store with `excludeOperations`, that time all the tag operations validate except the exclude operations.
+The `Tag` feature can store with `excludeOperations`.
+Then, all the tag operations will be validated except the `exclude` operations.

 - **FailOnErrors** (Optional) : **boolean value**   :
-If you need to turn off the validation, add this in to the annotation with the value as `false`.
+If you need to turn off the validation, add this to the annotation with the value as `false`.